 Why Do Cats Like Humans?

 Have you ever wondered what cats think about us?
 Maybe you’ve asked yourself why cats like humans at all.
-Do they think we’re their servants who should wait on them hand and foot?
+Do they believe we are their servants who should wait on them hand and foot?
 Or do they view us as bigger and clumsier versions of themselves?
-We’ve put together some information that may surprise you about what cats think regarding how humans fit into their lives.
+We’ve compiled some information that may surprise you about what cats think regarding how humans fit into their lives.

 Cats Don’t View Humans the Same Way Dogs Do